j-d-b/kcus.org/README.md

 ```

 ## Todo
 I took the image files for the projects from the old site, and they're all fairly terrible quality.
 The dimensions are also not standard.
-I spent some time doing a bit of bulk removal, some files were randomly huge but awful quality.
+I spent some time doing a bit of bulk removal; some files were randomly huge but awful quality.
 This all needs to be redone and the sizes optimized.

 ## About KCUS, Inc.
 > Kanaan Consulting US, Inc. is a Cambridge-based engineering company that offers comprehensive engineering and consulting services with a focus on multimodal transportation.